gabrieldansereau/betadiversity-hotspots/doc/committee-doc.md

 analyses and visualization, where each cell or pixel corresponds to the resolution of 10 arc-minutes.
 Each of the 19 variables forms a different grid.
-On the other hand, eBird records are occurrence-based, so each entry in the dataset corresponds to an observation of a single species at a given location.
+On the other hand, eBird records are occurrence-based, so each entry in the dataset corresponds to an observation of a single species at a given time and location.
-These entries can easily be matched to the 2-D grid format of the WorldClim variables through their spatial coordinates, which we found more useful for large scale analyses and visualization.
+These entries can easily be matched to the 2D grid format of the WorldClim variables through their spatial coordinates, which we found more useful for large scale analyses and visualization.
-Hence, for each species, we matched all occurrences in eBird to the grid format of the WorldClim variables, and later created a presence-absence community matrix $Y$, with the sites being the grid cells.
+Hence, for each species, we matched all occurrences in eBird to the grid format of the WorldClim variables, and then created a presence-absence community matrix $Y$, taking all the grid cells as sites.
+At the 10 arc-minutes resolution, we obtained 39 024 sites with occurrences and 62 species.
 We also applied the Hellinger transformation on the raw presence-absence data, although the most appropriate method remains to be determined, especially since the data has to be compared with the SDM predictions.